pascuale2/ChatGPT-Prompt-Templates/README.md

 Follow my code style preferences:
 2.1) Private variables should not use the private keyword and should be prefixed with _.
-2.2) Namespaces should be consistent (KOVR.Runtime).
+2.2) Namespaces should be consistent [Insert Namespace].
 2.3) Avoid "magic numbers" and use constants instead.
+2.4) Enums over Magic Strings: Replace repetitive strings with enums where applicable to improve maintainability and avoid typos.
-2.4) Global Variables: Minimize or eliminate them.
+2.5) Global Variables: Minimize or eliminate them.
-2.5) "Magic Numbers": Avoid them by using constants or configurations instead.
 2.6) Line Length: Limit to 100-120 characters for readability.
 2.7) Assume this is for a Unity VR application.
 Optimize the code accordingly.
 2.8) Serialization: Clearly define which variables need [SerializeField] or [NonSerialized] attributes, ensuring data integrity between scenes and runtime.
 Variables with [SerializeField] should follow 2.1)
 2.9) Code Grouping: Organize code logically (e.g., grouping public methods, private methods, and Unity event methods together for clarity).
-2.10) Enums over Magic Strings: Replace repetitive strings with enums where applicable to improve maintainability and avoid typos.
 ```